Klipper3d/klipper/docs/Installation.md

 Identify the communications port that will be used to upload the file to your microncontroller using the following command.
 The most common communication device ports are **/dev/ttyUSB0** or **/dev/ttyACM0**

-Please see the [FAQ](FAQ.md#wheres-my-serial-port) for other possibilities.
+Please see the [FAQ](FAQ.md#wheres-my-serial-port) for other possibilities:

 ```
 ls -l /dev/serial/by-id/
 ```

-Use the port info gathered to flash the klipper firmware to your device using the following command.
+Use the port info gathered to flash the klipper firmware to your device using the following command:

 ```
 make flash FLASH_DEVICE=/dev/ttyACM0
 ```

-Once the firmware is flashed successfully. you will then restart the Klipper service.
+Once the firmware is flashed successfully. you will then restart the Klipper service:

 ```
 sudo service klipper start